-The first function is provide selected Ignatius students with violin repair skills sufficient to address violin maintenance and playability adjustment services for tuition-free music programs serving low-income families, and then mentor younger students as they come on board.
+The first function is provide selected Ignatius students with violin repair skills sufficient to address violin maintenance and playability adjustment services for tuition-free music programs serving low-income families, and then mentor new club members as they come on board.
 This follows a classic learning pattern in poverty schools around the world.

-It should be no surprise that these expenses are the first to be chopped when donations falter or expenses increase.
-Most schools lack of any formalized inspection regiments to which causes neglect to accumulate.
+It should be no surprise that repair expenses are the first to be chopped when the budget gets tight.
+Most schools lack any formalized inspection regiments which causes neglect to accumulate.
+Teachers will not sacrifice group time to fix a stuck peg.
 Individual student progress is put at risk if an instrument seriously lacks reasonable functionality.

 Please watch the first few minutes of this 15-minute video from the neuroscience department at Northwestern University on music education specific to poverty population children.
 (It will open in a separate tab.)